hyperledger/fabric/docs/source/blockchain.rst

 it is **private** and **permissioned**.
-Rather than an open permissionless system that allows unknown identities to participate in the network (requiring protocols like Proof of Work to validate transactions and secure the network), the members of a Hyperledger Fabric network enroll through a **Membership Service Provider (MSP)**.
+Rather than an open permissionless system that allows unknown identities to participate in the network (requiring protocols like Proof of Work to validate transactions and secure the network), the members of a Hyperledger Fabric network enroll through a trusted **Membership Service Provider (MSP)**.

 Hyperledger Fabric also offers several pluggable options.
-Ledger data can be stored in multiple formats, consensus mechanisms can be switched in and out, and different MSPs are supported.
+Ledger data can be stored in multiple formats, consensus mechanisms can be swapped in and out, and different MSPs are supported.

 Hyperledger Fabric also offers the ability to create **channels**, allowing a group of